8020data/FRDocs_prod-master/Setup/fr0101_Setup-Developer-Workstation.md

 #### 2. Make Chrome your default browser

-- Search for "Settings" in the Windows tray, then Apps
+- Search for "Default Apps" in the Windows tray, then click Web Browser and select Chrome

 <div class="notice-tip">
   <div class="notice-tip-header">